ryanhellyer/disable-emojis/readme.txt

 This plugin disables the new WordPress emoji functionality.
 GDPR friendly.

-Note: Emoticons will still work and emoji's will still work in browsers which have built in support for them.
-This plugin simply removes the extra code bloat used to add support for emoji's in older browsers.
+Note: Emoticons will still work and emojis will still work in browsers which have built in support for them.
+This plugin simply removes the extra code bloat used to add support for emojis in older browsers.

 = GDPR compliancy =

 This plugin does not do anything to make your site less GDPR compliant.
-It disables the DNS prefetching of emoji's within WordPress, which should ensure improved privacy.
+It disables the DNS prefetching of emojis within WordPress, which should ensure improved privacy.
 To determine if your site is GDPR compliant, please seek legal advice.
 I have done my best to ensure the plugin is 100% GDPR compliant, but I am not a lawyer so can not guarantee anything ;)

 == Installation ==